Business Risks and Other Risks

 Forest-related risks |

-Internationally, illegal logging of forests is recognized as an important issue, and related laws and regulations are being strengthened.
-In this context, we recognize that one of the emerging risks that may affect the sustainability of the Group's business is the difficulty in procuring foodstuffs and the increased costs associated with forest protection, as well as the potential damage to our brand image if we mistakenly handle illegally harvested timber.
-To avoid or reduce the occurrence of risks, we have set the ratio of FSC/PEFC certified products as a materiality KPI to promote wood procurement from sustainable forests, and are promoting initiatives such as switching to FSC/PEFC certified products. |
+Internationally, illegal logging of forests is recognized as a significant issue, and relevant laws and regulations are being increasingly strengthened.
+In this context, forest-related risks—such as difficulties in procuring foodstuffs and rising costs associated with forest protection, as well as potential damage to our brand image in the event of unintentionally handling illegally harvested timber—are considered one of the emerging risks that may affect the sustainability of the Group’s business, despite their relatively low frequency and moderate impact.
+To avoid or mitigate such risks, we have set the ratio of FSC/PEFC-certified products as a materiality KPI to promote the procurement of wood from sustainable forests and are advancing initiatives such as switching to certified products. |

 Air and soil contamination risks |